 Custom tailoring is a huge industry in Hoi An.
 Hoi An is home to more than 400 tailoring shops and thousands of tailors who are not only talented at making clothes but are skilled in making shoes and handbags as well!
 Average turn around time for full suits is a day and about 4 hours for handbags or shoes!
 If you are interested in getting custom made items, try to find a shop of your liking as early as possible during your visit.

-Here are recommendations for where to go for custom made items (these are places where we have had good luck, and as much as we want you to have the same positive custom tailoring experience as us, we cannot guarantee it):
+Here are recommendations for where to go for custom made items (these are places where we have had good luck, and as much as we want you to have the same positive custom tailoring experience as us, we cannot guarantee it)

-Shoes, Handbags: Friendly Shop Hoi An
+Shoes, Handbags: Friendly Shop Hoi An (please find links in the footnote)

 2. See the countryside